enmanuelgac/enmanuelgac/README.md

 - 👋 Hi, I’m @enmanuelgac
 - 👀 I’m interested in Cruise ships
-- 🌱 I’m currently learning Cruises and Hospitality industries
+- 🌱 I’m currently learning Cruises and Hospitalities industries
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me by my Website links